Attention layers provably solve single-location regression: Gradient descent provably recovers the oracle predictor

 \section{Gradient descent provably recovers the oracle predictor}

 This section is devoted to the analysis of the optimization dynamics in $(k,v) \in (\mathbb{S}^{d-1})^2$ of the risk

 We emphasize that $\cR_\lambda(k, v)$ is a theoretical risk, which depends on the distribution of the pair $(\mathbb X,Y)$ (defined in Section \ref{sec:regressiontask}).
 In practice, an empirical version of this risk is minimized.
 As we show experimentally (see Figure \ref{fig:experiment-sgd}), the stochastic dynamics induced by the empirical version of the risk are qualitatively similar to the deterministic dynamics of the theoretical risk.
-Therefore, in the remainder of the article, we focus on the theoretical risk to avoid overcomplicating the analysis.
-The transition to empirical risk is left for future research.
+In the remainder of the article, we focus on the theoretical risk for simplicity, and leave the empirical risk for future research.

 Our optimization method is the Projected (Riemannian) Gradient Descent (PGD), described below. \begin{definition}[PGD] Given an initialization $(k_0, v_0) \in (\mathbb{S}^{d-1})^2$, a step size $\alpha>0$, and an inverse temperature sequence $(\lambda_t)_{t \geq 0}$, the sequence $(k_t,v_t)_{t \geqslant 0} \in (\mathbb{S}^{d-1})^2$ is recursively defined by